DanielKrawczyk/DanielKrawczyk/README.md

 🔭 I'm currently working on: | 🌱 I'm currently learning:
 ---------- | ----------
-Dungeons&Dragons campaign | PHP and C++
+Dungeons&Dragons campaign | PHP, C++ and C#
-Other minor projects | MySQL
-Level-design | How to use Unreal Engine 4
+Other minor projects | MySQL, .NET platform Level-design | How to use Unreal Engine 4